This post is for you:

 A common fallacy in arguing about racist language is related to the issue of there being no true synonyms.
 For example, you could argue that “black”, “negro” and “nigger” all fundamentally mean the same thing, but this ignores the associations and the fact that some words are used as racial slurs while others are not.
 To argue that we can use “nigger” because “black” is fine is completely wrong – and it's equally wrong to argue the converse.
 Thankfully I think we've seen the back of these kinds of arguments.

 But unfortunately they have given way to perhaps more ridiculous ones.
 For example, despite there being no racial overtones or associations in the history or the current usage, some people have decided to blacklist blacklist.
 This requires believing that people are really extremely stupid when it comes to handling words — that they cannot separate different usages of the word “black” in their minds.
-In fact is, we have no problem doing this all the time.
+The fact is, we have no problem doing this all the time.

 Black and dark are used in various contexts with negative meanings (e.g. blacklist, black thoughts, black deeds, Black Friday), while white and light are often associated with positive meanings, not because of racism, but for a range of reasons mainly to do with natural analogies (and also possibly due to various accidents of history).

 The natural reasons are not hard to discover.
 The blackness of night is a good cover for criminal or shameful acts, and a cause of fear for those on the receiving end.
 The lack of sight when in darkness is a great physical metaphor for the lack of hope when in despair.
 People across huge ranges of time and culture have used these words this way because of the physical analogies (see 1 Thessalonians 5:5-7, John 3:19-20, Isaiah 9:2 from the Bible for example, dating back 2000 to 2700 years ago).
 If you feel all of these need to be corrected, you are going to have to ‘correct’ a fundamental way in which our brains are wired to find analogies.